gwltrs/greenspun/README.md

 ### Why is the type inference so bad?

-For similar reasons to [Why is everything named in a verbose manner?](#why-is-everything-named-in-a-verbose-manner).
+For similar reasons to [why everything is named in a verbose manner](#why-is-everything-named-in-a-verbose-manner).
 Omitting types doesn't personally save me time in the long run.
 I lean on type-driven development so much that when types are inferred, I find that much of my headspace is consumed by my anxiety- and curiosity-driven desire to know the concrete types of the data I'm working with.
 In addition, when I have a confusing compile-time type error that I'm not able to easily resolve because I'm in a language that champions type inference (like Haskell), I find that adding optional type annotations to the problem code either clarifies my confusion quickly or at least ends up being a time-saving precursor to deeper debugging.
 This raises the question: why not just add the types in the first place?

 ### Why do I have to use "." in floating-point literals?